-This appointment is made by the governing body of the school, but the contract of employment will be with Wigan Council.
+This appointment is made by the governing body of the school.
+The headteacher will be responsible to The Governing Body and the Local Authority.

 This job description reflects the Headteachers' Standards 2020.
 These standards are built upon the Teaching Standards 2011 which apply to all teachers, including Headteachers.